The Abbess: Character List

 Marietta (Donna Orsini) is Maddalena's closest friend in the convent; however this becomes difficult when Marietta takes the veil.
 This often creates difficulty for the two.
 After Maddalena has some visions in her sleep, Marietta becomes ill with a fever and later dies – Maddalena never leaving her side.

 Padre Ubaldo is a monk belonging to the monastery of Santa Croce.
 It is noted throughout the text that he is ugly with a “flaccid face”.
 His name isn't revealed till partway through Volume 1 of the novel, which increases the mystery surrounding his character.
 To show his devotion, Ubaldo is known to perform self-flagellation as a form of worship.
 He is devout to the Abbess and helps her derive the plan to send Maddalena away.

 Sister Beatrice is an evil sister at the convent of Santa Maria.
 Disliked by many of the other nuns, when she was younger a gentleman from Naples rejected her hand.
 After apparently being back in high spirits, the man was later found missing.

 Vittoria Bracciano (The Abbess) is the title character of the novel.
 From the outset she is seen as elevated from the rest of the sisterhood.
 She carries a commanding aura, which is not only beautiful but also shows sign of malice.
 The Abbess is descended from “one of the noblest families in Italy” and was the youngest of several daughters – leading to her father procuring her the role of Lady Abbess.

 Vivani is Marcello's best friend, who he met in school, and the Conte de Porta.
-After losing his mother when he was a child, he became Conte when he turned 18, after his father passed away.
+After losing his mother when he was a child, he became Conte when he turned 18, after his father died.
 Characterised as being lively and free-spirited, Vivani is often caught seducing and accosting women.